 - Quicksand Sucks: Quicksand is deep and has active suction in fiction, even though the real stuff is fairly shallow and can be escaped with your own natural buoyancy and patience.

-- Raptor Attack: Real Velociraptors were much smaller and would have behaved more like chickens.
+- Raptor Attack: Real Velociraptors were much smaller and would have behaved more like flightless eagles.

 - Realistic Diction Is Unrealistic: Causes people to misinterpret what people mean when they don't speak perfectly.